Anthony Rizzo Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks sixth in the league.

-- The Orioles' 4.06 team ERA ranks 13th across all league pitching staffs.
+- The Orioles have the 14th-ranked team ERA among all league pitching staffs (4.10).

-- Orioles pitchers combine to allow 58 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Orioles pitchers combine to rank 20th in baseball in home runs allowed (61 total, 1.2 per game).

-- The Orioles are sending Wells (3-1) to make his ninth start of the season.
-He is 3-1 with a 2.94 ERA and 46 strikeouts through 52 2/3 innings pitched.
+- Gibson (5-3) gets the starting nod for the Orioles in his 11th start of the season.
+He has a 4.27 ERA in 59 2/3 innings pitched, with 41 strikeouts.

-- His last appearance came on Thursday against the Los Angeles Angels, when the right-hander tossed five innings, surrendering three earned runs while giving up six hits.
+- In his last time out on Friday, the righty tossed seven innings against the Toronto Blue Jays, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.